Date: 19/10/2020 | Energy & Natural Resources, Residential Development

 In effect, the Heat Network Bill is the first step in turning heat in and of itself into a utility to sit alongside gas, electricity, water, telecoms and other utilities.
 Much of the Heat Network Bill builds on the existing regulatory regimes for other utilities.
 However, each of the other utilities are subject to far more extensive regulation than is set out in Heat Network Bill.
 The devil may very well be in the detail of future subsidiary legislation.

 Ultimately, it is hoped that the Heat Network Bill will trigger growth within the sector by ensuring consistent standards across the heat network market and creating a more level playing field with other heat providers.
 Building and operating a heat network is a long-term investment and involves significant funding to create the necessary infrastructure.
 As such most heat networks will require multiple funding schemes.
 The policy-makers hope that regulating heat networks will give funders and investors confidence that there will be a return on their investment.
 However, there remains much uncertainty as to who those funders and investors may be and how their investments will integrate with existing property owners, property developers, tenants and the wider residential and commercial property markets.
 It is also wholly unclear how practical it will be to retrofit heating networks into the existing built environment at least without significant government fiscal incentives or statutory compulsion.

 At Davidson Chalmers Stewart we have extensive experience of renewable energy projects, commercial property development, residential development and property investment.
-If you are contemplating utilising a heat network in your development or simply want to explore more of what the issues may be please contact Alex Irwin.
+If you are contemplating utilising a heat network in your development or simply want to explore more of what the issues may be please contact the Renewables Team.